AET-CS/aet-cs.github.io/white/CS10/calendar.md

 - 3/19 (Wednesday)
   - Linked List quiz in schoology
   - Doubly Linked List due at end of class (modify your existing linked list class)
+- 3/21 (Friday)
+  - Makeup AP CS test in class (from Monday)
+  - Work on MediaPlayer programming project [zip file](../AP_shared/Playlist.zip) and [description](../AP_shared/Playlist/assignment-instructions.pdf) also here is [the uncompressed folder](../AP_shared/Playlist/)
+  - MediaPlayer is Due 3/27
+  - LinkedList and DoubleLinkedList must be in today if not already.